Skip to content

 In Practice

-Aside from visual hallucinations and amnesia just being hard to do in general (with or without hypnosis,) there’s some reasons why motor suggestions could be easier than these heavy-hitters in hypnosis.
+Aside from amnesia just being hard to do in general (with or without hypnosis,) there’s some reasons why motor suggestions could be easier than these heavy-hitters in hypnosis.
 This theory could also explain why some people respond more easily hypnotically.

 “You’ll find that your arm will begin to rise on it’s own… lighter and lighter.”